QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/multiton.md

 [Go back](..)

-This is the same as for Singleton but we have also another attribute to limit the number of instances created.
+This is the same as for Singleton, but we have also another attribute to limit the number of instances created.

 * ➡️ : when you want a bit more than a singleton
 * ✅ : memory consumption should decrease
-* 🚫 : instance are shared/global
+* 🚫 : instances are shared/global

 <hr class="sl">